finbox-in/finbox-in.github.io/docs/device-connect/permissions.md

 Add the required permissions manually to your app’s manifest file.
 Use the list of permissions provided above as a reference.
 If Manifest Merger is enabled, you can skip this section

 ::: warning BEST PRACTICES
-- Clearly communicate why each permission is needed
+- Clearly communicate why each permission is needed to the end user.
 - Only request permissions that are essential for the app’s functionality.
 - Ensure that your Permission Screen aligns with Google Play policies for transparency and user consent
 :::